Alluxio/alluxio/docs/en/Getting-Started.md

 ```

 The output shows the file that exists in Alluxio, as well the size of the file, the date it was
-created, the owner and group of the file, and the percentage of this file in Alluxio.
-TODO: what does this percentage represent???
+created, the owner and group of the file, and the percentage of the file that is cached in Alluxio.

 The `cat` command prints the contents of the file.